World Hearing Day – the 3rd of March 2021!

 - Timely action is needed to prevent and address hearing loss across the life course.

-- Investing in cost effective interventions will benefit people with hearing loss and bring financial gains to the society.
+- Investing in cost-effective interventions will benefit people with hearing loss and bring financial gains to society.

 - Integrate person-centered ear and hearing care within national health plans for universal health coverage.